-Significant increases in credit risk of a financial asset mean occurrence of one or several cases listed below:
+Significant increase in credit risk on a financial asset is evidenced by the occurrence of one or more of the below events:

-- significant changes in indicators of credit risk (increase in LTPD PIT by 80% from initial recognition of the financial asset) for a particular financial asset or similar financial assets with the same expected life; - an actual or expected internal credit rating downgrade for the borrower determined upon monitoring based on a set of quantitative and qualitative indicators of the counterparty;

-- significant changes in value of collateral (over 50% of the value at the time of initial recognition of an asset) for asset or in guarantee quality; - payments are past due for thirty calendar days or more.
+- significant changes in indicators of credit risk (increase in LTPD PIT by 80% from initial recognition of the financial asset) for a particular financial asset or similar financial assets with the same expected life; - an actual or expected internal credit rating downgrade for the borrower determined upon monitoring based on a set of quantitative and qualitative indicators of the counterparty; - significant changes in value of collateral (over 50% of the value at the time of initial recognition of an asset) for asset or in guarantee quality; - payments are past due for thirty calendar days or more.

-Monitoring work implies controlling and analysing the status of a counteragent and of the entire relations between the Group and the counteragent and consists of the following:
+Monitoring work implies controlling and analysing the status of a counteragent and of the entire relations between the Bank and the counteragent and consists of the following:

-- control over compliance with payment discipline for a financial asset; - regular review of a counteragent's financial statements; - monitoring of the account turnover; - monitoring of the progress in the project funded by the Group.
+- control over compliance with payment discipline for a financial asset; - regular review of a counteragent's financial statements; - monitoring of the account turnover; - monitoring the progress of the project funded by the Bank.